docknetwork/crypto-wasm-ts/README.md

 ## Overview
 Following is a conceptual explanation of the primitives.

-### BBS+ Signature
+### BBS Signature
-BBS+ signature allow for signing an ordered list of messages, producing a signature of constant size independent of the number of messages.
+BBS signature allow for signing an ordered list of messages, producing a signature of constant size independent of the number of messages.
 The signer needs to have a public-private keypair and signature parameters which are public values whose size depends on the number of messages being signed.
 A verifier who needs to verify the signature needs to know the signature parameters used to sign the messages and the public key of the signer.
 In the context of anonymous credentials, messages are called attributes.
-BBS+ signature also allow a user to request a blind signature from a signer where the signer does not know 1 or more messages from the list.
+BBS signature also allows a user to request a blind signature from a signer where the signer does not know 1 or more messages from the list.
 The user can then unblind the blind signature to get a regular signature which can be verified by a verifier in the usual way.
 Such blind signatures can be used to hide a user specific secret like a private key or some unique identifier as a message in the message list and the signer does not become aware of the hidden message.
 With a BBS signature, a user in possession of the signature and messages and create a [zero-knowledge proof of knowledge](https://en.wikipedia.org/wiki/Proof_of_knowledge) of the signature and the corresponding signed messages such that he can prove to a verifier that he knows a signature and the messages and optionally reveal one or more of the messages.
-A typical use of BBS+ signatures looks like:
+A typical use of BBS signatures looks like:
 - Signature parameters of the required size are assumed to exist and published at a public location.
 The signer can create his own or reuse parameters created by another party.
 - Signer public-private keypair and publishes the public key.
 The keypair can be reused for signing other messages as well.